TheBIMsider/TheBIMsider/README.md

 - 🌱 I’m currently learning **JavaScript, CSS, HTML, C#, Python**

-- 🎵 I'm experimenting with **vibe coding** - finding my rhythm and flow in the code (with a little help from my AI friends 🤖)
+- 🎵 I'm experimenting with **vibe coding**, finding my rhythm and flow in the code (with a little help from my AI friends 🤖)

 - 📝 I regularly write articles on [The BIMsider](https://thebimsider.com/)